WeAreFarmGeek/diplomat/README.md

 Diplomat.configure do |config|
   # Set up a custom Consul URL
   config.url = "localhost:8888"
+  # Set up a custom Faraday Middleware
   config.middleware = MyCustomMiddleware
 end
 ```

 This is traditionally kept inside the `config/initializers` directory if you're using rails.
-The middleware You can specify
+The middleware allows you to customise what happens when faraday sends and receives data.
+This can be useful if you want to instrument your use of diplomat, for example.

 ### Todo